About the Journal

 The following statements should be included in the Declaration of interest section, before the References section:

-2) Statement on the Welfare of Animals The welfare of animals used for research must be respected.
-When reporting experiments on animals, authors should indicate whether the international, national, and/or institutional guidelines for the care and use of animals have been followed, and that the studies have been approved by a research ethics committee at the institution or practice at which the studies were conducted (where such a committee exists).
+2) Statement on the Welfare of Animals used for research must be respected.
+When reporting experiments on animals, authors should indicate whether the international, national, and/or institutional guidelines for the care and use of animals have been followed, and that a research ethics committee has approved the studies at the institution or practice at which the studies were conducted (where such a committee exists).

 For studies with animals, the following statement should be included in the Declaration of interest section, before the References section: